TL;DR

 When you apply for a policy, the insurer assesses the risk.
 This is done in two main ways:

-An expert PMI broker like WeCovr can explain these options in detail and help you decide which is best for your circumstances.
+A WeCovr specialist or one of our broker partners can explain these options in detail and help you decide which is best for your circumstances.

 For a busy director, the advantages of PMI go far beyond simple healthcare.
 They translate directly into business continuity and performance.